-There’s no better way to hit several birds with one stone by organizing a team meet-and-greet so your new joiner can be introduced to their colleagues at once.
-Yes, new joiners organically pick up on names and faces throughout the many meetings they’ll be listening in to, but a virtual, informal gathering specially planned for this purpose is more thoughtful.
+There’s no better way to hit several birds with one stone by organizing a team meet-and-greet so your new can be introduced to their colleagues at once.
+Yes, new hires organically pick up on names and faces throughout the many meetings they’ll be listening in to, but a virtual, informal gathering specially planned for this purpose is more thoughtful.
 We previously covered this topic here.

 We talked about how onboarding starts before the first day on the job.
-With this in mind, HR managers should include some fun facts about the company or their team at the time of hire.
-Call it a _planting-the-seed_ strategy.
+With this in mind, HR should include some fun facts about the company or their team at the time of hire.
+Call it a planting-the-seed strategy.

 Whether coming from the executive team or from other colleagues, giving props to employees is a good way to indirectly showcase the skills and traits that are valued at your company.
-These moments could be a part of weekly rituals or company-wide interactions which your new joiner is invited to.
+These moments could be a part of weekly rituals or company-wide interactions which your new hire is invited to.

 Onboarding is typically straightforward when it comes to hard skills (or technical skills) but a company’s spirit can usually be felt through the soft skills it values.
-Including soft skills development activities, like Nonviolent communication (NVC) workshops, as part of a new joiner’s onboarding journey can help set the tone on what your company’s spirit is about.
+Including soft skills development activities, like Nonviolent communication (NVC) workshops, as part of a new employee’s onboarding journey can help set the tone on what your company’s spirit is about.

 Don’t assume remote onboarding and on-site onboarding are the same thing.

 You have to think outside the box when onboardings are happening remotely.
 All those little human moments that happen organically at a physical workplace, like office chat around the coffee machine or Friday’s free-to-grab donuts, are no longer.
-Thankfully, there’s ways you can create a fun, connected work-life vibe for new joiners even if everyone is digital.
+Thankfully, there’s ways you can create a fun, connected work-life vibe for new hires even if everyone is digital.
 Some ideas:

 Remember what we said about how it takes a village?
 Even if not assigned as mentors or buddies, ask other employees to participate in onboarding activities if their participation could be of added value.
 Better yet, get the assigned buddy to find out their favorite meal, and get it delivered to them as a first week’s lunch!

 No more office watering hole ice breakers, no problem.
-Why not create virtual happy hour meetings to encourage new joiners to get to know their colleagues better outside of the formal meeting settings?
+Why not create virtual happy hour meetings to encourage new employees to get to know their colleagues better outside of the formal meeting settings?
 Employee bonding activities, like online scavenger hunts, are also great to include during onboardings and benefit employee relationships overall.